 7.9 The nominee’s report will include a statement that the income and expenditure have been verified by the nominee in accordance with the protocol and provide details of the means used where the individual is self-employed.

+7.10 Where possible, the consumer should provide a budget which reflects the income and expenditure for the household.
+Where a budget is only provided for one individual in a household, there should be an explanation why further information is not available.

 Use of standard documentation